id-mustafa/finance_bro_ai/docs/design_specification.md

 ## Key Modules

 ### Chroma Vector Store
 Responsible for storing and retrieving embeddings for documents.
+Chosen for its ease of use.

-### RetrievalQA
+### Retrieval
 Combines retriever functionality with LLM to provide context-aware responses.
+Thorough documentation on the Chroma retriever and its Langchain compatibility.

 ### Indexing
 Manages the ingestion and splitting of documents into embeddings.
+Langchain was chosen for its thorough documentation and fast development.

 ### Streamlit UI
 Provides an interface for user input and displays results.
+Chosen because it created a clean UI with no css and less focus on styling with more focus on functionality.

 # Design Challenges

 ## Memory Management
 The application does not implement long-term memory for conversations but maintains session-level context via Streamlit’s session state.
 This approach balances performance with user experience but limits historical context retention across sessions.
+Would Implement this next time around.

 ### Solution
 To address this, a `RunnableWithMessageHistory` component can be integrated to persist conversation history efficiently, enabling a more robust user experience without overwhelming system resources.
 However this may be kept as a stretch goal due to time constraints.

 ## Embedding and Storage
 Efficient handling of embeddings and retrievals was critical for ensuring fast response times and minimal resource consumption.
+Initially had too much documentation and had to scale back.

 ### Solution
 Chroma’s vector store was selected for its performance and compatibility with LangChain, simplifying the integration process.
+Scaled back the amount of documentation embedded so that the AI could process coherent results under a short amount of time with little tuning.

 ## HuggingFace Open Source LLM Approach Had No Context Awareness
 There was a lack of context awareness using this LLM and it couldn't interpret basic queries such as "hey."
+For the Next time, I would like to implement a free AI model instead of a paid version.

 ### Solution
 To combat this, I moved over to a ChatGPT LLM approach to simplify the user experience.
 Now the RAG Application is powered behind the OpenAI gpt-4o model for better user interaction.